-New for the 2020-21 school year, HFM's three PTECH programs (HFM PTECH, Ag PTECH and Foothills PTECH) were co-located at the Gleve Street School in Johnstown and on the campuses of HFM BOCES, FMCC and SUNY Cobleskill.
+Beginning in the 2020-21 school year, HFM's three PTECH programs (HFM PTECH, Ag PTECH and Foothills PTECH) were co-located at the Glebe Street School in Johnstown and on the campuses of FMCC and SUNY Cobleskill.

-The PTECH programs are organized into three Pathway Clusters:
+The PTECH program is organized into three Pathway Clusters.